Data-Driven-World/Data-Driven-World.github.io/_Notes/State_Space_Search.md

 show_date: false
 ---

+By the end of this lesson, you should be able to:
+- **Apply** breadth first search to perform state-space search

+## Introduction

 Previously we have learnt on how we can find data from a graph data structure.
 We implemented breadth-first search and explore depth-first search algorithm.
 We can look into this problem from a different angle as a state-space search.
 Instead of thinking about nodes and edges, we can see it as *states* and *transitions*.
 Each node can be thought of as one state and each edge can be thought of as a transition from one state to anther state.
 We can then apply graph algorithm for our state machines.